Creamy, Cheesy Dauphinois Potatoes

 Dauphinois Potatoes

-Yes, French, and not Italian.
+Yes, these are French, and not Italian.
 But these potatoes are extraordinary and I serve them for all special occasions and holidays where they pair perfectly!

 Ingredients